rantav/flask-restful-swagger/README.md

 In your initialization module, collect the swagger document objects for each set of resources, then use the `get_swagger_blueprint` function to combine the documents and specify the URL to serve them at (default is '/api/swagger').
+Note that the `get_swagger_blueprint` function accepts the same keyword parameters as the `Api` class to populate the fields of the combined swagger document.
-Register the the swagger blueprint along with the blueprints for your resources.
+Finally, register the the swagger blueprint along with the blueprints for your resources.

 ```python
 from flask_restful_swagger_2 import get_swagger_blueprint